 Wayne Ellis has been involved in the financial publishing industry for more than 15 years.
 During that time, he has helped to edit, to market and to launch products and services for Ernst & Young, LLC, Fidelity Investments, Agora, LLC, and Eagle Financial Publications.
 He currently puts his broad-based experience and industry expertise to use as a contributing writer for Eagle Financial Publications.
 He also is a graduate of Arizona State University.

-Matthew Moniz is an editorial assistant for Eagle Financial Publications.
+Matthew Moniz is an assistant editor for Eagle Financial Publications.
 He writes, edits and posts articles for the website, as well as edits and assists in the online distribution of Eagle’s investment newsletters, trading alerts, e-letters and other reports.
 An alumnus of the University of Notre Dame, Matthew graduated with a B.A. in psychology and English.

 Adrienne Minor is an editorial assistant for Eagle Financial Publications.
 She writes, edits and posts articles for the website, as well as edits and assists in the online distribution of Eagle’s investment newsletters, trading alerts, e-letters and other reports.
 Adrienne’s special investing interests are in mobile technology and consumer spending.